1966 – 1999

 “Superpowers” and “My Secret Origin” – Ookla the Mok – 1998

-Since the 1950s, before geek rock, there was filk music.
-Most often performed at conventions acoustically, filk has historically been folk music with a science fiction and/or fantasy slant but in more recent years the definition has certainly widened to include rock music and parody, becoming somewhat of an umbrella term for any music that encompasses pop culture from geek rock to Weird Al Yankovic.
+Before geek rock there was “filk” music which first starting appearing in the 1950’s as a way for people to express their fandom.
+Most often performed acoustically at conventions, filk has historically been folk music with a science fiction and/or fantasy slant but in more recent years the definition has certainly widened to include rock music and parody, becoming somewhat of an umbrella term for any music that encompasses pop culture from geek rock to Weird Al Yankovic.

 If Kirby Krackle is the Beatles of geek rock, Ookla the Mok is geek rock’s Buddy Holly.
 Formed in the early 1990s in Buffalo, New York, Ookla the Mok takes its name from the popular Thundarr the Barbarian character.
 While they haven’t been on the radar much in the recent years, there’s no overlooking their contributions to today’s geek rock popularity, having written and performed the theme to Disney’s Fillmore cartoon and scored the 2005 Green Lantern inspired indy film Bite Me Fanboy.
 (No, the movie’s not in print nor do I own a copy – but wish I could find one!)